faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 ### Why Should You Care About This Complexity?

+{% picture jpt-webp "/images/what-is-an-sbom-for-business-people-2.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-left" %}

 You, the business person, demand speed, quality, and safety in all your company produces.
 This drives the adoption of tools and processes to enable this.
 Technology teams, therefore, rightly focus time on only work that differentiates your product from competitors.

 Fundamentally, the trade-off made with this decision is between speed to market and control.
 The more open source or third-party code we use, the faster we get to market but the less we control our codebase.
 Statistics quoted above make it clear which option most companies have chosen.